zentralwerkstatt/art185ai/L02_Basics.md

 add(1, 2)
 ```

 In python, arguments can have default values.
 This is exessively used in machine learning code.
-Default values make arguments optional!
+Default values make arguments optional.
 Given the function

 ```
 def add(a, b=100):